What is a psychological contract?

 The psychological contract influences how employees behave, according to the underlying relationship they have with the company and other staff.
 The employee balances what they put into their job with how they feel they are being treated by their employer.
 If they are inputting more than they feel they are getting back in return, the balance is skewed and the psychological contract is breached.

-Development of the psychological contract
+How does the psychological contract develop?

 The employee inputs things such as effort, ideas and commitment, and may make sacrifices for the company.
 In return, they receive rewards from the employer, such as job security, recognition, personal development and status.
 As the employee inputs more, so the company rewards with more.